BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_17.md

 Down the ledge and across the water, talk to the nature guy once more to get a *Rocky Helmet*.
 Sweet.

 There is one more thing we can do for this restoration project.
 Fly over to the Grand Hall and go to the basement.
-In the top right hallway, you can talk to a guy who will tell you that they are looking for sample Pokémon at Azurine Island.
+In the top right hallway, you can talk to a guy who will tell you that they are looking for sample Pokemon at Azurine Island.
 Fly back there.

 A lady on the left will give us 2 *Leaf Stones* and a mission: to donate a male and female each of Lurantis and Simisage.
 I recommend just breeding each using the incubator until you get the desired gender, then leveling the Fomantis up to get Lurantis and using the Leaf Stones on Pansage to get **Simisage**.
 Donate all four and return to the Grand Hall to get the *Grassium-Z*.